E12

 Network Communication Fault (Wi-Fi/Ethernet)

-Land Rover EV charger shows E12 and cannot connect to the network; smart features disabled but basic charging may still work.
+Land Rover EV charger shows E12 and cannot connect to the network; smart features are disabled, but basic charging may still work.

 Advertisements